flamendless/lovely-windows/README.md

 # OTHER FUNCTIONS

 ## WINDOW.getRatio() - returns the calculated ratio, useful for using love.graphics.scale()

-## WINDOW.setTimer(timer) - change the cooldown before changing the screen size, dont use 0, to avoid repeated changes in a single key stroke.

 ## WINDOW.listInput() - prints all the width and height sizes you've added.
 Useful with the LOVEDEBUG library